-To summarise, we observe that Virtuoso is enough robust for Complex-Shaped smaller queries (10-20), but fails for bigger (>20) queries. x-RDF-3X fails for queries with size bigger than 10.
+To summarise, we observe that Virtuoso is robust for Complex-Shaped smaller queries (10-20), but fails for bigger (>20) queries. x-RDF-3X fails for queries with size bigger than 10.
 Jena has reasonable behavior until size 20, but fails to deliver from size 30 onwards. gStore has a reasonable behavior for size 10, but its robustness deteriorates from size 20 onwards.
-To summarize, AMBER clearly outperforms, in terms of time and robustness, the state-of-the-art RDF engines on the evaluated benchmarks and query configuration.
-Our proposal also scales up better than all the competitors as the size of the queries increases.
+AMBER clearly outperforms the state-of-the-art approaches in terms of time performance and robustness.

-8. CONCLUSION
+0.8.
+Conclusion